Today brought us to the start of the longest beach walk on Te Araroa: Ninety Mile Beach.

 As we progressed down the beach, the tide gradually went out, and the beach got wider and wider.
 More firm sand was available to walk on, making it gradually easier to hike.

 Over the course of the day, we crossed a few more creeks flowing into the ocean.
-At least now, they didn’t have much flow, and were fairly easy to cross; often the creek was several (temporary) channels only half an inch deep (if even), and so we could just walk straight through with no problem.
-Other times, I was deeper, but only a couple of feet wide between channels, so some sandbar hopping was in order.
-In any case, we made our way through several creek crossings without getting much more water on our shoes than we were by walking through damp sand.
+At least now, they didn’t have much flow, and were fairly easy to cross; often the creeks were several (temporary) channels only half an inch deep (if even), and so we could just walk straight through with no problem.
+Other times, they were deeper, but only a couple of feet wide between channels, so some sandbar hopping was in order.
+In any case, we made our way through the creeks without getting much more water on our shoes than we were by walking through damp sand.

 The campsite had a pair of flush toilets, running water (which we assumed needed to be filtered), and a small shelter that we used to cook dinner.
 Sadly, there were no picnic tables, so the shelter was a bit cramped while it was in use.
 (There were fifteen of us that arrived from Te Paki, plus two smaller groups, one of which left in the afternoon, and a second with a very large car-camping tent that stayed at least overnight.)